FraPochetti/visual-llms/README.md

 - Model selection UI with radio buttons (Create mode only)
 - Imagen 4 set as default for new image generation
 - Nano Banana remains exclusive for image editing
+- **Select any image for editing** - "Edit This" button on every image in chat
+  - Blue ring highlight shows selected image
+  - Automatically switches to Edit mode
+  - Perfect for comparing models then editing your preferred result
 - Python test script for standalone Imagen 4 testing
 - Added `@google/genai` package for Imagen 4 API support